PhenixCollaboration/web/_results/hepdata_policy.md

 such as initiating the submission and communicating with PPG and IRC, as well as handling exceptional situations such as modifications to the published HEPData entries.
 At the time of writing, PHENIX has delegated this responsibility to M.Potekhin (potekhin_at_bnl_dot_gov).

-It is assumed that the PPG members responsible for the HEPData submission have GitHub accounts since the workflow involves a dedicated section of the
+It is assumed that the PPG members responsible for the HEPData submission have GitHub accounts and basic GitHub proficiency since the workflow involves a dedicated
-{% include navigation/findlink.md name='hepdata_github' tag='official PHENIX repository' %}.
+{% include navigation/findlink.md name='hepdata_github' tag='PHENIX repository' %}.

-The procedure of publishing materials on HEPData includes a few principal components:
+The procedure of publishing materials on HEPData includes the following principal elements:
-1. Having properly formatted data
-2. Making use of GitHub to keep, share and manage prepared materials (e.g. to make corrections if necessary)
+1. Having a properly formatted data package and making use of GitHub to manage prepared materials (e.g. to make corrections if necessary).
-3. Designating an uploader - member of the PPG.
-This person will perform the file upload.
+2. Designating an **uploader** - member of the PPG.
+This person will perform the file upload and be reponsible to making additions and corrections if necessary.
-4. Designating a reviewer - member of the IRC.
-This person will review each data item within the submission and will either approve them, or direct corrections requests to the uploader and in some cases to the PHENIX HEPData coordinator.
+3. Designating a **reviewer** - member of the IRC.
+This person will the submitted material and will either approve it, or direct corrections requests to the uploader.
+4. Notifying the HEPData Coordinator so that the process can be initiated.

+The central part of the publishing process is the review of the submission package.
-Reviewing a submission package involves communication between the reviewer and the uploader (for example, a request to fix some erroneous data or a typo).
-This is done optimally by using a messaging system built into the HEPData portal and accessible directly from the submission page.
+This involves communication between the reviewer and the uploader (for example, a request to fix some erroneous data or a typo).
+This is done optimally by using a messaging system built into the HEPData portal and accessible directly from the web page created for each submission.
 For this reason, it is expected that both the uploader and the reviewer have regular accounts on the HEPData portal.
-If this is not already the case, getting registered is very much straightforward.
+If this is not already the case, getting registered is straightforward.
 The e-mail addresses used for registration need to be communicated to the PHENIX HEPData coordinator (see above) to properly initiate the submission process.
-Optionally, this information may be included as '#' comments into the *submission.yaml* file.
+Optionally, this information may be included as '#' comments into the *submission.yaml* file (see {% include navigation/pagelink.md folder=site.results name='hepdata_instructions' tag='the instructions' -%}).

+The following diagram illustrates the flow of communication among the three principal participants of the HEPData process: the coordinator, the uploader and the reviewer.

 {% include images/image.md name='hepdata_workflow' width=669 %}